 Do Thyroid Supplements Work?

 All indications say that yes, they certainly do.
 The reviews are mostly positive.
 People that take them tend to say that if you find the proper formation that suits you, then yes!
 Thyroid supplements work.
-The supplements provide the body with thyroid hormones that is needed:
+The supplements provide the body with thyroid hormones that are needed.

 It’s very important to know your correct T4 dosage.
-A thyroid screening can determine the specific type of hypothyroidism that you have (there are 3 types, or underlying causes of hypothyroidism) in order to get have a better treatment plan.
+A thyroid screening can determine the specific type of hypothyroidism that you have (there are 3 types of underlying causes of hypothyroidism) in order to get have a better treatment plan.
 Knowledge never hurts, right?

 Yes.
-Actually, even the OTC supplements have spoken of pretty favorably.
+Actually, even the OTC supplements have been spoken of pretty favorably.

 Synthetic vs. Natural Supplements